Top 7 Virtual Assistant Industry Trends 2026 & Market Stats [Updated]

 6. AI Integration and Productivity Tools:

-AI is supercharging VA capabilities.
-VAs now leverage automation, AI-driven research, and analytics to deliver faster, smarter results, blending human judgment with technology.
+AI is supercharging VA capabilities, enabling VAs to leverage automation, AI-driven research, and analytics to deliver faster, smarter results, with tools like n8n vps hosting supporting self-hosted workflow automation that blends human judgment with technology.

 7. Subscription and Dedicated Models: